/ About Abuse

-Family violence/abuse takes on many forms and is commonly referred to as domestic violence, spousal abuse, or child abuse.
+Intimate partner violence (IPV) takes on many forms and is commonly referred to as domestic violence, spousal abuse or gender-based violence.

-Domestic abuse can occur in all intimate relationships whether a couple is married or cohabiting, same-sex or dating.
-It also occurs in parent child relationships, extended family-child relationships, and sibling relationships.
+IPV can occur in all intimate relationships whether a couple is married, common-law, dating or cohabiting.
+It also occurs in parent child relationships, extended family-child relationships and sibling relationships.

 Are you experiencing abuse?